Mississippi Gulf Coast Real Estate Market Conditions

 Following the devastation of Katrina, many construction firms concentrated on the areas needing immediate clean up and repair work.
 The Governor of Mississippi then announced that there was an urgent need for 100,000 new affordable homes to be built within the following 12 months.
 But the true rebuilding of single family homes in the area has only recently commenced.
 There were over 100,000 people living in FEMA trailers.
 Today 30,000 of those people still live in trailers, and another 40,000 families are living with friends and family due to the severe housing shortage.

-Other factors contributing to the demand for housing include the job growth from larger employers such as the Kessler Air Force Base, the Stennis Space Center expansion, the growing aerospace corridor, shipbuilding, growing international trade zones, and the overall Mississippi business climate.
+Other factors contributing to the increasing housing demand in the Mississippi real estate market include the job growth from larger employers such as the Kessler Air Force Base, the Stennis Space Center expansion, the growing aerospace corridor, shipbuilding, growing international trade zones, and the overall Mississippi business climate.

 Additionally, Mississippi changed its gaming laws to allow casinos to build 800 feet onshore.
 Many of the local builders were given lucrative construction contracts to repair and rebuild casinos.
 Contractors were hired to work around the clock to meet tight deadlines on getting the casinos up and running.
 Today the Mississippi gulf coast is the second largest gaming destination in the USA next to Las Vegas.